Indonesia recovers cockpit voice recorder of crashed Sriwijaya Air jet

-JAKARTA (Reuters) - Divers have recovered the cockpit voice recorder from a Sriwijaya Air jet that crashed into the Java Sea in January, and Indonesia’s air accident investigator said on Wednesday it could take up to a week to be able to listen to the recording.
+JAKARTA (Reuters) - Indonesia has recovered the cockpit voice recorder from a Sriwijaya Air jet that crashed into the Java Sea in January, and the air accident investigator said on Wednesday it could take up to a week to be able to listen to the recording.

 The CVR could help investigators understand the actions taken by the pilots of the doomed jet, which crashed shortly after take-off on Jan.
 9, killing all 62 people on board.